publiccodeyml/publiccode.yml/docs/en/index.md

-# `publiccode.yml`: version 0.1
+# `publiccode.yml`

-This is the release of version 0.1 of the Public Code specification.
-Version 0.1 was released on the 20th June 2018.

 A PublicCode file written following this specification is guaranteed to remain compatible with all parsers implementing any 0.x release.

 For more information on version numbering see [SemVer.org](https://semver.org/).